tuanct1997/Federated-Learning-ASR-based-on-wav2vec-2.0/README.md

 * Torchaudio

+* Pandas

+*numpy <= 1.23.0

 * GPUs: mem >= 24Gb

 ## Data Structure
 Below is strucutre recommended to adapt the code.
 A data folder contains all processed csv files is provided for community to re-produce the result of paper.
 All audio files could be find at [TED-LIUM 3 website](https://projets-lium.univ-lemans.fr/ted-lium/release3/)  (Please change the path in csv file to your actual audio path)

+You can also run the provided script *data_prepare.py* to download audio and change the csv path

 ```bash
 ├── data (provided)
 │   ├── client_{cid}